EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Methods

 Because the Skyscan 1173 scans objects in an upright orientation, custom-fitted scan cases were required for both scrolls in order to safely support each scroll during micro-CT acquisition.
 Prior to the scanning session, the surface profile of both scrolls was acquired using a portable laser scanning system.
 Since Herculaneum materials have low reflectivity in the visible light spectrum, many gaps in the laser-derived profile data had to be manually interpolated in order to construct a complete surface profile.
 This final profile information was then used as the base model to which a case was molded using expanding urethane foam.

 The projection images for both scrolls were captured at 70kV, 100\textmu{}A with an exposure time of 700ms and averaging over 8 consecutive frames.
 Two horizontal and four vertical offset positions were used in both instances to capture the full length of each scroll.
-For Scroll 1, this configuration produces a final reconstructed voxel size of 23.94\textmu{}m.
-For Scroll 2, which has a larger diameter, the final reconstructed voxel size is 27.17\textmu{}m.
+For P.Herc.Paris.\ 4, this configuration produces a final reconstructed voxel size of 23.94\textmu{}m.
+For P.Herc.Paris.\ 3, which has a larger diameter, the final reconstructed voxel size is 27.17\textmu{}m.
 Both scans were reconstructed using the Skyscan NRecon software.